Sloth Bear in India: Habitat, Behavior & Where to Spot

 Why Do Sloth Bear Attacks Happen?

-• Habitat Destruction – As forests shrink, sloth bears are forced into human-dominated areas in search of food.
+• Habitat Destruction – As forests are cleared for farming or roads, bears lose their homes.
+This forces them to wander into villages and towns in search of food.

 Impact of Conflict

-• Sloth bears injure hundreds of people each year in India, especially in Madhya Pradesh and Chhattisgarh.
+• Injuries to People – Sloth bears injure hundreds of people every year, especially in states like Madhya Pradesh and Chhattisgarh.

 Conservation Efforts to Reduce Conflict